oianchevska/project-2/README.md

 ![Bar Chart](img/bar.png)

-Gauges show how many baby, young, adult dogs/cats are available for a selected coat color.
+Gauges show how many baby, young, and adult dogs/cats are available for a selected coat color.
+Selecting a different coat color from a dropdown menu will show new results for each age category filtered by a selected color.

 ![Gauge Charts](img/gauges.png)

-Donut chart demonstrates percentage of small, medium, large dogs/cats filtered by coat colar.
+Donut chart demonstrates percentage of small, medium, and large dogs/cats filtered by a coat colar.
+Hovering over each part of a donut will show the size of a dog/cat, the number of available pets of this size, and the coat color.

 ![Donut Chart](img/donut.png)

 The bubble chart represents a total amount of dogs/cats for a specific coat color by breed.
+Navigating a mouse cursor in the center of a bubble will display the name of the breed and the number of available dogs/cats for this breed.

 ![Bubble Chart](img/bubble.png)

 - *Dorothy Gale Page*

 Bar chart shows total amount of dogs and cats available for adaption in each state.
+Hover over each bar set to see exact number of available pets for each type.

 ![Bar Chart](img/bars.png)

 The interactive map shows locations of pet shelters/animal welfare organizations and available dogs/cats with a detailed information for each.
+Zoom in or zoom out to find shelters in the specific location(s) and then click on the shelter to visualize its available pets and their description.

 ![Map](img/map.png)

 - *Sofia Al-Azwar Page*

-Interactive table can be used to filter data by pet type, gender, breed, age, state, and ciry.
+Interactive table can be used to filter data by pet type, gender, breed, age, state, and city.
+The table can be filtered by one or multiple categories at once.

 ![Table](img/table.png)

+### Our Team

+- Jessica Allred
+- Cheryl Fawn Hornung
+- Oleksandra Ianchevska
+- Zina Zachmann